 Talking about customer churn analysis, you need to find appropriate methods to train your models and select the best performers, which is another vital part of the work.
-After choosing a prediction model with the highest accuracy, you can put it into production.
+After choosing a customer churn prediction model with the highest accuracy, you can put it into production.

-What is Customer Churn Analytics?
+What is Customer Churn Prediction?

 Many companies use customer churn analytics to calculate the rate at which their customers quit the product, service, or site.
 You must ask yourself “are you losing customers?”
 If you are losing them, then you must ask yourself “how are you losing them?”

 When you answer these questions successfully, you would be able to take significant actions and reduce churn rates.
 Doing so leads to happy customers, large margins, and high profits.
-So, to prevent churns, you need to measure it using analytics.
+So, to prevent churn, you need to measure it using analytics.